-The City of Takoma Park’s Community Grants Program is designed to provide financial support for specific programs, projects and events that improve residents’ quality of life by providing greater access and opportunities for participation in the arts and sciences.
+The City of Takoma Park’s Community Grants Program provides financial support for specific programs, projects and events that improve residents’ quality of life by providing greater access and opportunities for participation in the arts and sciences.

-Eligible projects include arts and humanities focused projects and events; and Science, Technology Engineering and Math (STEM) programs and events.
+Eligible projects include arts- and humanities-focused programs, projects and events; and Science, Technology Engineering and Math (STEM) programs, projects and events.
 Examples of eligible projects include: science and/or math clubs, robotics clubs, computer programming classes, concert and film series, public art, maker spaces, technology-based internship and/or apprenticeship programs.

 The primary focus of the proposal must be on providing benefit to individuals and households with low and moderate incomes, defined as 80% of the Area Median Income (AMI) as determined by the U.S. Department of Housing and Urban Development.
 Specifically, at least 51% of participants must meet this income requirement.
 In addition, at least 75% of the participants must be residents of Takoma Park.

-Competitive grants process with applicants first submitting a Letter of Inquiry; applications reviewed by the Grants Review Committee.
-Final awards approved by the City Council.
+Competitive grants process.
+Applicants first submit a Preliminary Application, which are reviewed by the Grants Review Committee.
+Eligible applicants are invited by the Grants Review Committee to submit a full application.
+Final awards are approved by the City Council.

 Minimum $5,000 / Maximum $10,000